 Fitbit Charge 2

-With heart rate tech built into Fitbit's latest activity tracker, you can get a live read out of your pulse.
+With heart rate tech built into Fitbit's flagship activity tracker, you can get a live read out of your pulse.
 It will keep tabs on your pulse at rest and display the result within the app, plotting its course over a period of the last 30 days.
+It's also included in the Fitbit Alta HR, offering the tech inside a slimmer more stylish body.

 Wareable verdict: Fitbit Charge 2 review